Sweet Potato Whoopie Pies

 - Add the eggs, one at a time, and mix until well blended.

 - Mix in the sweet potato puree and vanilla extract.

 - Combine the flour, baking soda, baking powder, salt, and spices in a medium bowl, and add one third of the mixture into the batter.

-- Mix in half the cream, and scrape the bottom and sides of the mixing bowl with a rubber spatula.
+- Mix in half the cream, and scrape the bottom and sides of the mixing bowl with a silicone spatula.

 - Mix in half of the remaining dry ingredients, then the remaining cream, and scrape the bowl again.

 - Mix in the remaining dry ingredients and drop 3-tablespoon-sized mounds of the batter onto a parchment-lined baking sheet.

 - Bake for 20 minutes, cool completely, and fill with magical cream cheese frosting.

 Great idea!
 I’m dying to try your Magical Cream Cheese Frosting and that’s a good excuse 😉